Skip to content

 Click Learn more about DQL definitions and syntax.

-# Query the list of container hosts in the last 10 minutes
+# Only show hosts with data in the last 10 minutes

 O::docker_containers:(distinct(`host`)) [10m]